Roshini004-rs/Developing-a-Neural-Network-Classification-Model/README.md

 ## DESIGN STEPS
-## STEP 1:
-Load the dataset, remove irrelevant columns (ID), handle missing values, encode categorical features using Label Encoding, and encode the target class (Segmentation).

-## STEP 2:
+• Load and preprocess the dataset
+ – Import the dataset and perform preprocessing such as resizing, normalization, and labeling.

+• Import the required libraries
+ – Import libraries like TensorFlow, Keras, NumPy, Matplotlib, and OpenCV.

-Split the dataset into training and testing sets, then normalize the input features using StandardScaler for better neural network performance.
+• Split the dataset into training and testing data

-## STEP 3:
-Convert the scaled training and testing data into PyTorch tensors and create DataLoader objects for batch-wise training and evaluation.
+ – Divide the dataset into training and testing sets for model training and evaluation.

-## STEP 4:
-Design a feedforward neural network with multiple fully connected layers and ReLU activation functions, ending with an output layer for multi-class classification.

-## STEP 5:
+• Get the shape of the first image in the training dataset – Check the dimensions of the first image in the training dataset.

+• Get the shape of the first image in the testing dataset – Verify the dimensions of the first image in the testing dataset.

+• Build and compile the CNN model
+ – Create the CNN architecture and configure it with optimizer, loss function, and metrics.

+• Train the model
-Train the model using CrossEntropyLoss and Adam optimizer by performing forward propagation, loss calculation, backpropagation, and weight updates over multiple epochs.
+ – Train the model using the training dataset for multiple epochs.

-## STEP 6:
+• Test and evaluate the model
-Evaluate the trained model on test data using accuracy, confusion matrix, and classification report, and perform prediction on a sample input.
+ – Evaluate the model performance using test data and accuracy metrics.

+• Predict on a single image
+ – Provide a new image to the model and obtain the predicted output.

+• Display the image and prediction result
+ – Display the input image along with the predicted class label and confidence score.